View statements online

 The best balance transfer and purchase cards offer 0% interest on transferred balances and spending for a time, sometimes up to six months or more.

-Move the balance from any credit cards you already own to a new card with a much lower rate of interest.
+Transfer debt: Move a balance from an existing credit card onto the new card with a much lower rate of interest.
+There may be a one-off fee to pay

 There’s a range of reasons to use a balance transfer credit card, including: